Individual-based and continuum models of phenotypically heterogeneous growing cell populations: Conclusions and research perspectives

 Although in this work we focused on a one-dimensional spatial domain scenario, the IB model presented here, and the formal limiting procedure to derive the corresponding continuum model, could easily be adapted to higher spatial dimensions.
 Furthermore, while we represented the spatial domain of the IB model as a regular lattice, it would certainly be interesting to generalise the underlying modelling approach, as well as the formal method to derive the continuum counterpart of the model, to cases where cells are distributed over irregular lattices and also to cases where off-latice representations of the spatial domain are adopted.
-The present IB model could also be extended further to include the effects of chemical species (\emph{e.g.} nutrients, growth factors, chemoattractants, chemorepulsants) and how the cells interact with and respond to these chemicals.
+The present IB model could also be extended further to include the effects of chemical species (\emph{e.g.} nutrients, growth factors, chemoattractants, chemorepulsants) and how the cells interact with and respond to these chemicals. {{To include and implement chemical species in the current model, we could use a hybrid modelling approach whereby the probabilistic rules governing the dynamics of single cells would be coupled with balance equations for the chemical concentrations.
+Hybrid modelling approaches of this type have been utilised in the context of modelling various aspects of cancer growth and development -- see, for instance, ~\cite{lowengrub2009nonlinear,powathil2015systems,rejniak2011hybrid,jafari2021multiscale,jafari2022multiscale,bubba2020discrete}.}}

-The generality of our assumptions makes this IB modelling framework applicable to a broad range of biological processes that are driven by the growth of phenotypically heterogeneous cell populations, including tumour invasion and tissue remodelling and repair.
-It would thus be interesting to focus on particular cellular systems, and consequently define specific models, in order to dissect out the role played by different spatiotemporal evolutionary processes at the single-cell level in the formation of complex spatial patterns of cell population growth.
+The generality of our assumptions makes the IB modelling framework presented here applicable to a broad range of biological processes that are driven by the growth of phenotypically heterogeneous cell populations, including tumour invasion and tissue remodelling and repair.
+It would thus be interesting to focus on particular cellular systems, and consequently define specific models, {{which could then be more accurately parameterised using precise biological data}}.
+This would offer the opportunity to dissect out the role played by different spatiotemporal evolutionary processes at the single-cell level in the formation of complex spatial patterns of population growth.